ibm-js/deliteful/docs/master/Toaster.md

 ## Security

-This widget as no specific security concern.
-Refers to delite/Widget and delite/StoreMap documentation for general security advices on this base class.
+This widget has no specific security concern.
+Refer to [`delite/Widget`](/delite/docs/master/Widget.md) for general security advice on this base class.

 ## Browser Support